Choosing an annuity

 So are there different types of annuity?

 Yes.
-We explain them in more detail on our types of annuity page, but for a quick overview, why not take a look at this short film:
+We explain them in more detail on our types of annuity page.

 If I don’t buy an annuity, what happens?